FridljDa/FridljDa.github.io/content/post/mutational-signature-with-hierarchical-dirichlet-process/index.md

 ### Advantages of HDP approach compared to the classical NMF approach for mutational signature estimation

 The Hierarchical Dirichlet Process (HDP) approach offers several advantages over the classical Non-negative Matrix Factorization (NMF) method.
-It allows for the incorporation of prior knowledge and the imposition of group structures, such as the expectation that certain features should behave in coordinated ways \[@robertsPatternsSomaticGenome\].
+It allows for the incorporation of prior knowledge and the imposition of group structures, such as the expectation that certain features should behave in coordinated ways [(cite)](https://doi.org/10.17863/CAM.22674).
 In mutational signature analysis, two key tasks---(1) de novo discovery of mutational signatures and (2) estimation of signature activity---can be performed simultaneously using HDP.
 The method can match the observed mutational catalog to an existing signature library while also identifying new signatures by pseudo-counting the existing library as observational data.
 Additionally, HDP facilitates the direct learning of the number of signatures from the data, overcoming a common challenge in NMF, which often struggles to select the appropriate number of signatures.
 While some NMF variants can quantify uncertainty, HDP provides this capability more easily.

-\### References
+### References

 <details>